 Brownies on parchment paper, cut into squares.

-For the perfect brownie recipe, you just need some common baking ingredients and some really good chocolate.
+For the perfect homemade brownie recipe, you just need simple baking ingredients and some really good chocolate, you don’t even need bowls.
 Here’s everything you’ll need:

 • Salted butter.
 You can definitely use unsalted butter, but that extra bit of salt just adds even more flavor.

 • Oil.
 Adds moisture.
-You can really use any type of oil – we typically use canola oil or vegetable oil for a neutral taste.
+You can really use any type of oil, I typically use canola oil, vegetable oil or a light olive oil for a neutral taste.

 • Chocolate.
-We highly recommend using the best baking chocolate you can find.
+I highly recommend using the best baking chocolate you can find.
 The better the quality chocolate, the more decadent, richer, and delicious these will taste.
-Ghirardelli and Scharffen Berger are great brands.
+Ghirardelli, Guittard and Scharffen Berger are great brands.

 • Unsweetened cocoa powder.
-Be sure to use a high quality unsweetened cocoa powder for the ultimate fudgy flavor.
+Be sure to use a high quality natural unsweetened cocoa powder for the ultimate fudgy flavor.
+Dutch processed cocoa powder works great!

 • Granulated sugar.
 Adds sweetness and creates a soft center.